dvreeze/mdbexample/README.md

 * container-managed JTA transactions (distributed if multiple transactional resources take part in the transaction)
 * bean-managed JTA transactions (distributed if multiple transactional resources take part in the transaction)

+The term "JTA transaction" is used rather loosely above.
+It does not necessarily mean that JTA as Jakarta EE API is used ("jakarta.ejb" annotations qualify as well), but the term is used for container-managed and bean-managed transactions in an EJB context.
+In other words, the term is used for transactions that are not resource-local transactions whose boundaries can be set by using APIs such as JDBC, JPA and JMS.
+Recall that only "JTA transactions" can be distributed.

 We normally expect transactions to be atomic (the "A" in ACID), but this gets more complicated if non-transactional resources (such as a remote file share) are part of the atomic "transaction".
 See [Binding non-transactional resources into JTA transactions](https://www.maxant.ch/2015/08/11/1439322480000/)